humanoid-path-planner/hpp-doc/scripts/README.md

 - Tags *vM.m.r-rc* correspond to tested releases.
 - Tags *vM.m.r* correspond to benchmarked releases.
-- *master* branches always point to the latest benchmarked release.
+- *stable* branches always point to the latest benchmarked release.
 - *devel* branches are always based on the latest tested release.
 - Major and minor numbers *M* and *m* increments are synchronized in all packages.
 - Revision number *r* increment is package-wise.